 A sugar scrub made from a mixture of coconut oil and organic cane sugar may seem simple, but it can make a dramatic improvement in the smoothness and moisture levels of your lips.

-You can make your own sugar scrub at home by combining ¼ cup of organic granulated cane sugar with ½ cup of coconut oil.
+You can make your own sugar scrub at home by combining a ¼ cup of organic granulated cane sugar with a ½ cup of coconut oil.
 Simply use your fingers to massage the sugar scrub onto your lips in a circular motion for thirty seconds.
 A portion of the scrub should absorb into your skin, but you can wipe off whatever sugar is left over.
-This gentle sugar scrub can also be used on your face, hands and body.
+This gentle sugar scrub can also be used on your face, hands, and body.

 If you don’t have the time to exfoliate your lips with a sugar scrub on a regular basis, you can even exfoliate your lips with a clean toothbrush!

-Look for Nourishing, Soothing Ingredients That Lock in Moisture
+How to Look for Nourishing, Soothing Ingredients That Lock in Moisture

 Since natural ingredients are the most effective for treating chapped, dry lips, you can just as easily make your own homemade lip balm out of coconut oil or flaxseed oil, which are both filled with essential fatty acids.
+It’s truly one of the most inexpensive, self-care products you can easily make at home to garner instant results.

 Our Extraordinary Face Oil for healing/sensitive skin contains calming ingredients such as chamomile, lavender, and gorgonian to provide gentle, lasting hydration.
 Our formula for anti-aging contains pure rose and jasmine to soothe skin, improve discoloration and boost elasticity and suppleness.